arnabs542/oj/coding.md

 ## Ask questions to CLARIFY
 - How is input data REPRESENTATION?
 - How big is the SIZE of the input?
-- How big is the RANGE of values?
+- What is the RANGE of values?
 Positive values or negative values?
 - What kind of values are there?
 Are there negative numbers?
 Floating points?
 Will there be empty inputs?
 - Are there DUPLICATES within the input?
 - What are some EXTREME cases of the input?